mason3ck/Jekyll-Mono/README.md

 Hit the “Fork” button in the top-right corner of the repository to fork a copy of this theme to your GitHub account and rename it to **yourusername.github.io** and then visit https://yourusername.github.io and you'll be able to see your newly created blog using Jekyll-Mono.

-### Customise Jekyll-Mono
+### Customize Jekyll-Mono

 So now your blog is live with its default settings.
-Let's customise it now.
+Let's customize it now.

 Edit the _config.yml and enter your site name and description.
 You can easily turn on Google Analytics tracking, Disqus commenting and cool loking social icons here too.